U.N. Prepares for Major Vote on Israeli Settlements as U.S. Weighs Abstention

-U.S. Ambassador Samantha Power abstained from the vote
+U.S. Ambassador Samantha Power abstained from the vote+ READ ARTICLE

 (UNITED NATIONS) — The United States has given its biggest rebuke in recent history to longstanding ally Israel, allowing the U.N.
 Security Council to condemn its settlements and continuing construction in Palestinian territory as a ‘flagrant violation’ of international law.